Star Trek: Starfleet Academy: Writing

 Kurtzman said the series would follow some cadets through graduation and beyond while also introducing new students in later seasons.
 He said it had "kind of a hybrid format".
 Previous attempts to develop Starfleet Academy struggled with not being able to use traditional Star Trek ideas of adventure and space exploration in a classroom-based series.
 Their solution was to set the series on the USS Athena, a starship that docks at the Starfleet Academy campus in San Francisco but can also be deployed with the rest of the fleet.
 Kurtzman compared this to teaching hospitals, with the cadets able to learn in the field with real Starfleet officers, allowing for episodes where the cadets meet new species, learn about diplomacy, and find their place within Starfleet.
-Landau said each episode also explores a different coming of age aspect, combing pranks and romance with alien encounters and conflicts.
+Landau said each episode also explores a different coming of age aspect, combining pranks and romance with alien encounters and conflicts.
 She wanted the audience's takeaway from each episode to be a feeling of wanting to attend Starfleet Academy.
 Kurtzman said the writers had a rule that the instructors needed to be as interesting and fun as the cadets, similar to the teachers at Hogwarts in the Harry Potter franchise.
 He encouraged the writers to ground the series in science and have the main characters use science to solve their problems.